 The mining industry supports the claim-patent system, which offers the right to enter federal lands and prospect for and develop minerals.
-Critics consider the claim-patent system a giveaway of publicly owned resources because royalty payments are not required and the amounts paid to maintain a claim and to obtain a patent are small.
-New mining claim location and annual claim maintenance fees are currently \$37 and \$155 per claim, respectively.
+Critics consider the claim-patent system to not properly value publicly owned resources because royalty payments are not required and the amounts paid to maintain a claim and to obtain a patent are small.
+New mining claim location and annual claim maintenance fees are currently \$37 and \$155 per claim, respectively.56